 Lamping et al. did not find significant differences in the quality of life between elderly patients in dialysis and people with the same age of the general population in the UK and the US (Lamping et al., 2000).
 52.2% of our patients under 85 years old described their quality of life as good, while the corresponding rate in the group over 85 years old was only 21.7%.

+Please elaborate more on the possible reasons why CRP/Comorbidities and having a vascath did not affect the survival in your study population.

 5. CONCLUSION

 Our study found that hemodialysis patients over 80 years old at the beginning of dialysis with a variety of comorbidities, had excellent survival and good quality of life.
-The fact that one 84-year-old patient at the beginning of dialysis lived 10 more years suggests that age cannot be a barrier to this treatment.
+The fact that one 84-year-old patient at the beginning of dialysis lived more than 10 years suggests that age cannot be a barrier to this treatment.

 Competing interests